Addiction Treatment for Veterans: Detox, PTSD, and VA Benefits

 VA and community programs offer inpatient, outpatient, teletherapy, and sober-living options tailored to veterans’ needs.

-Evidence-based therapies include cognitive processing therapy (CPT), eye movement desensitization and reprocessing (EMDR), acceptance and commitment therapy (ACT), peer mentorship and integrative wellness models like mindfulness-based stress reduction (MBSR) and yoga.
+Evidence-based therapies include cognitive processing therapy (CPT), EMDR, acceptance and commitment therapy, peer mentorship and holistic wellness models.

 VA benefits, TRICARE, grants, and scholarships can reduce or eliminate out-of-pocket rehab costs.